Wappworks/sqlite-exporter/README.md

 # SQLite to XML/JSON exporter

-## Introduction
-sqlite-exporter is a Java window application that exports a target SQLite database to XML and/or JSON.
+sqlite-exporter is a Java windowed application that exports a target SQLite database to XML and/or JSON.

-The code has been written so that it is easy to create a command line version.
-I'll leave it to other industrious Open Source contributors to make the appropriate changes
+The code has been written so that it is can be easily adapted to a command line version.

+## Features
+- cross-platform Java application
+- Control of the exported fields and/or tables via a configuration file

 ## Licensing